Is Social Media Marketing Free?

 SEO juice

-So...is it Free, or Not?
+So...is it Free or Not?

-What we can say is this—If you put in the time and effort to create brand accounts on the social networks your audience is using, set up some automation software to ensure that you post frequently and consistently, you can reap all the benefits of an active social media presence without dropping the big bucks.
+What we can say is this—If you put in the time and effort to create brand accounts on the social networks your audience is using and set up some automation software to ensure that you post frequently and consistently, you can reap all the benefits of an active social media presence without dropping the big bucks.

 Get Your FREE Social Media Branding Checklist!